 Source: Investopedia

-An established organization or corporation.
-In this case, who runs the fund.
+An established organisation or corporation.
+In this case, the company or provider that runs the fund.

 Source: Merriam-webster

-This is the unique code associated to the fund on the JSE (Johannesburg Stock Exchange)
+This is the unique code associated with the fund on the Johannesburg Stock Exchange (JSE).
+Also called a stock symbol or ticker.

 This is the last amount the dividend paid out, this occurred on the last payable date.